 Here are five things I recommend to leaders in helping them solve Recruiter Burnout:

 - Help them find success.
 You know who’s not burned out?
 The person who is flat out killing it.
 Your best.
 Your top performers.
 People get ‘burned out’ when failure seems to be knocking at their door each day.
 In the corporate environment, I usually had positions that could fill themselves, and ones that were a major struggle.
-I would move recruiters around to various specialties knowing the recruiters working hard to fill roles would eventually get burned out.
+I would move recruiters around to various specialties knowing the recruiters working the hardest to fill roles would eventually get burned out.
 Sometimes you just need to make ten easy hires in a week!

 - Move around.
 Most recruiters sit at a desk.
 All day.
 Every day.
 I mandated my recruiting teams get out each day and see their hiring managers face to face, become part of the business.
 Burnout happens when you look in the mirror and go, can I do this another ten years, twenty years, the rest of my life!?
 And, the ‘this’ you believe you’re talking about is ‘sitting at this desk, filling openings’.
-That isn’t the job of recruiting, and you need to remind your folks of this each day.
+That isn’t the entire job of recruiting, and you need to remind your folks of this each day.

-We love to say recruiting has a high burnout when in reality recruiting has a high failure rate.
+We love to say recruiting has a high burnout rate, when in reality recruiting has a high failure rate.
 It’s much easier to say ‘I’m burned out’ instead of “I just can’t take the failure any longer”.
 As leaders, we can help with the failure part.

 If you Google “Tim Sackett” you’ll find our Tim, and a truck driver chaplain.
 Our Tim is NOT the truck driver chaplain, although how awesome would that be if he was!?
 He is a prolific writer in the HR and TA space who just happens to also run an Engineering and IT contract staffing agency (HRU Technical Resources) out of Michigan.
 He also writes every day at his own blog, the Tim Sackett Project.
 Weirdly, he’s known as an expert in workplace hugging, which was kind of cool years ago, but now seems painfully creepy, but we still love him and he’s fairly harmless.
 Tim is also on the board of the Association of Talent Acquisition Professionals (ATAP), lifetime Michigan State Spartan fan, husband to a Hall of Fame wife, 3 sons, and his best friend Scout.
 He also wrote a book with SHRM called The Talent Fix, you can find it on Amazon.